-The Senior Preferred Stock converts into common stock on a one-for-one basis.
-Each share of Series B, Series C-1, Series C-2, Series D-1, Series D-2, and Series E is convertible into the number of shares of common stock as is determined by dividing the respective original issue price by the conversion price in effect at the time of conversion.
-The Series E conversion price is set at \$0.7839 per share, the Series D-1 and Series D-2 conversion price is set at \$0.5213 per share, the Series C-2 conversion price is set at \$0.5213 per share, the Series C-2 conversion price is set at \$0.36491 per share, and the Series B conversion price is set at \$1.24235 per share; none represents a beneficial conversion feature.
+The Series E, together with the Series D, the Series C and the Series B convertible preferred stock, collectively the "Senior Preferred Stock", converts into common stock on a one-for-one basis.
+Each share of Series B, Series C-1, Series C-2, Series D-1, Series D-2, and Series E convertible preferred stock is convertible into the number of shares of common stock as is determined by dividing the respective original issue price by the conversion price in effect at the time of conversion.
+The Series E conversion price is set at \$0.7839 per share, the Series D-1 and Series D-2 conversion price is set at \$0.6911 per share, the Series C-1 conversion price is set at \$0.5213 per share, the Series C-2 conversion price is set at \$0.36491 per share, and the Series B conversion price is set at \$1.24235 per share; none represents a beneficial conversion feature.
 Subject to certain exceptions, the Senior Preferred Stock has the benefit of anti- dilution protection on a weighted-average basis in the event that the Company sells stock at less than the applicable conversion price per share.